munificent/craftinginterpreters/book/resolving-and-binding.md

 ### Running the resolver

 We do need to actually *run* the resolver, though.
-We insert the new pass after the the parser does its magic:
+We insert the new pass after the parser does its magic:

 ^code create-resolver (3 before, 1 after)